 The Pfizer-BioNTech and AstraZenica COVID-19 vaccines are now being rolled out across Camden to eligible groups.
 Mass vaccination hubs are offering appointment to everyone aged 18 or over.
 You can learn more and book here.

 The latest information on benefits and risks of the Astra Zeneca vaccination can be found here.

 The rest of this page provides details about vaccination at Camden GP Hubs.
-We are currently inviting all over-48s and younger adults who have conditions that put them at increased risk, as well as those who received a first dose from us and are now due their second dose.
-The rollout is our top priority, and local practices – working together – have already vaccinated 11,000+ of our most vulnerable residents.
+We are currently inviting all over-18s and younger adults who have conditions that put them at increased risk, as well as those who received a first dose from us and are now due their second dose.
+The roll out is our top priority, and local practices – working together – have already vaccinated 80,000+ of our most vulnerable residents.
 But with many thousands more to cover, it is likely to take several months to reach everyone who is eligible.

 THERE ARE NO WALK-IN VACCINATION CLINICS and those without an appointment will be turned away.
 Special rules apply to the following groups: